 Your accommodation has been selected for convenience of location, comfort or character, and can range from a business hotel in one city to a family-run guesthouse in a smaller town or a heritage-type hotel.
 In remote areas, accommodation may be of a lower standard and may not have western amenities.
-Hotels are generally rated as local three to four-star standard but do please note that there is no international classification system for hotels and differences in facilities and quality do exist between Australia and India.
+Hotels are generally rated as local three to four-star standard, but do please note that there is no international classification system for hotels and differences in facilities and quality do exist between Australia and India.
 Rest assured that all hotels used by Wendy Wu Tours are regularly inspected by our staff and our partners to ensure that standards are met.
-Please note double bed requests can be made at time of booking but can't be guaranteed.

-Alternative or Basic Accommodation - At Gorumara you will be staying overnight in basic Government-run accommodation.
+Alternative or Basic Accommodation - At Gorumara you will be staying overnight in basic Government run accommodation.
 In Bhutan, hotels on our tours are generally 'medium range'.
 Hotels in Bhutan (other than those which are classed as deluxe properties and are extremely overpriced and expensive) are allocated one month prior to travel by the tourist authority.
 Unless you are staying in one of these deluxe hotels or visiting outside of the peak times, no particular hotel or room category can be guaranteed prior to that.
 All hotels we do use have private bathrooms and have air conditioning and/or a ceiling fan and bar/restaurant facilities.
 Travellers should however be cautioned against expecting princely comfort!
 Tea and coffee facilities are generally not available in your room.
 Some hotels do not have fridges, though in the colder months they are unnecessary if you have a balcony.

-Please bear in mind that all levels of hotels can sometimes suffer from minor problems and technical difficulties At each hotel your Tour Leader will try to organise the rooming arrangements to suit everyone's requirements.
+Please bear in mind that all levels of hotels can sometimes suffer from minor problems and technical difficulties (see Electricity).
+At each hotel your Tour Leader will try to organise the rooming arrangements to suit everyone's requirements.
 If you are travelling as a couple please note that we cannot guarantee the availability of double beds.
 Refer to your Travel Guide's accommodation section for more information.